 On May 10, 2005, Rachel filed a petition before Judge Lutz to end Tim's weekday time with the children.
 Rachel wrote, "It would be in the children's best interest for the court to scrap the entire visitation schedule and institute a visitation schedule that is consistent with the visitation schedules that the court has expressed approval of in similar cases.
-Such a visitation schedule would include no weekday visitation while school is in session".
-(RE.
-000255).
-The motion was never brought up for hearing by Rachel.
-(RE.
-000282).
+Such a visitation schedule would

-4Dan has been diagnosed with Obsessive Compulsive Disorder (OCD).
+&lt;sup>4Dan has been diagnosed with Obsessive Compulsive Disorder (OCD).
 (T. 302).
 He was taking prescribed psychiatric medication at the time of trial.
 (T. 415).